Archibald Douglas (British Army officer, born 1707)

-Lt-General Archibald Douglas of Kirkton (1707 – 8 November 1778) was a Scottish Army officer and Member of Parliament.
+Lieutenant-General Archibald Douglas of Kirkton (1707 – 8 November 1778) was a Scottish Army officer and Member of Parliament.

 Early life

 He was the eldest son of William Douglas of Fingland and Lanarkshire heiress, Elizabeth "Betty" Clerk of Glenboig.
 His father was a Captain in the Royal Scots and fought in Germany and Spain.
 A former Jacobite, however, he had been forced to sell the family estate.

 Career

 Former White Hall, Witham, now the Witham Public Library.

 He joined the army as a Cornet in the 4th Dragoons (then Sir Robert Rich's Dragoons) in 1739, rising to lieutenant in 1742, captain in 1745, major in 1746, lieutenant-colonel in 1746, colonel in 1756, major-general in 1759 and lieutenant-general in 1761.
 He took part in the Battles of Dettingen (where he had 3 horses shot from under him and an eyebrow shot away) and Minden.
 In 1756 he was made Aide-de-Camp to King George II.
 In 1758 he was made Regimental Colonel of the 13th Dragoons, a position he held until his death.

 He sat as member for the Dumfries Burghs (Lochmaben, Annan and Sanquhar) from 1754 to 1761, and for Dumfriesshire from 1761 to 1774.
 In 1763 he purchased a country house in Newland Street, Witham, Essex which was later known as White Hall.